Flagler Global Logistics: Services

-Flagler Station – Located off the Florida Turnpike and NW 106th Street in Miami, Flagler Station is the state's largest business park, with direct access to the FECR.
+Flagler Station – Located off the Florida Turnpike and NW 106th Street in Miami, Flagler Station is the state's largest business park, with direct access to the Florida East Coast Railway.
 The facility has been built in phases.
 FGL is developing the third and final phase, which will include 1.7 million square feet of new warehouse and distribution space and is scheduled to come online in 2015.
 When finished, the park will hold more than 10 million square feet of business, commercial, and industrial space.
 Flagler Station is an approved magnet site for Foreign Trade Zone No. 281.
 Its tenants include Ryder System, FedEx, Crowley, and Carrier.

-Titusville Logistics Center – The facility is located on 200 acres that were part of the original Florida East Coast Rail's land holdings.
+Titusville Logistics Center – The facility is located on 200 acres that were part of the original Florida East Coast Railway's land holdings.
 The site features nearly a mile of land directly adjacent to the FECR mainline.
 The land is permitting for more than 3 million square feet of Class A warehouse and distribution space when the phased build out is complete.

 To support its growing cargo business, the Canaveral Port Authority recently leased 246,240 square feet of space at the Titusville Logistics Center.

 Technology

 Flagler Global Logistics is using a new, proprietary, single-source, cold chain technology to attract more business from Latin and South American importers of perishable goods.

 Importers generally use colder northern ports, and then truck the products (which can include fruits, vegetables, and fresh-cut flowers) south in order to protect local farms against fruit flies and other pests.
-However, this circuitous supply chain route contributes to large losses in products.
+However, this circuitous supply chain route can contribute to large losses in products.
 Industry reports estimate that $35 billion in perishable foods are lost annually between farm and table, with nearly half of those losses due to in-transit temperature changes.

-However, FGL's new facility allows the company to employ a new cold chain process and treatment methods that extends the shelf life of produce and other perishable items.
+FGL's new facility allows the company to employ a new cold chain process and treatment methods that can extend the shelf life of produce and other perishable items.

 In December 2013, the USDA approved the Logistics Center's treatment methods.
 Flagler Global Logistics President and CEO Chris Scott described the USDA approval as a “game-changer” in the industry, because it opens up Miami as a viable alternate distribution hub for Latin America exporters.

 Flagler Global Logistics also holds certifications from PrimusGFS (Global Food Safety Initiative scheme) and the FDA.